jfo/blog/source/drafts/rust.md

 hi mom
 ```

-What is this `result` thing?
-Let's try to get a little more information about
+What is this unused `result` thing?
+Let's try to get a little more information
-it... maybe I can print it to something?
-It's being returned from that expression, so I'll assign it to a thing and then `println!` it...
+about it... maybe I can print it to something?
+It's being returned from that
+expression, so I'll assign it to a thing and then `println!` it...

 ```rust
 use std::io::{ stdout, Write };